kossidts/real-typeof/README.md

 [![License][license-image]][license-url] [![NPM Package Version][npm-image-version]][npm-url] ![GitHub top language][language-image] ![Size][size-image] ![Last Commit][commit-image]

 Retrieve the real type of a variable, a more accurate version of the `typeof` operator.

-This module has been improved for performance and is getting better overtime.
+**This module has been improved for performance and it is getting better overtime.**

 ## Installation